Karen lives in a suburb of Columbus, OH, and is a stay-at-home mom with five kids.

-She also admits that she might spend too much on her blog, considering that first and foremost, she is a wife to a very supportive husband and mom to 3 young kids.
+She also admits that she might spend too much on her blog, considering that first and foremost, she is a wife to a very supportive husband and mom to three young kids.
 She tries her best to find the time to work on it a little bit every day.
-But the Meijer match ups are the most time consuming.
-She can easily spend 8-10 hours just on that one post.
+But the Meijer matchups are the most time-consuming.
+She can easily spend 8–10 hours just on that one post.
 I am glad she does.
 This is my favorite part!

 Assistance Creating Coupon Website